 The Oberlin Alumni Association has established five awards to recognize outstanding contributions and achievements to the College, to society at large, and to the Association: the Alumni Medal, the Distinguished Achievement Award, the Distinguished Service Award, the Outstanding Young Alumni Award and the Alumni Appreciation Award.

-2020 Alumni Award Recipients
+2022 Alumni Award Recipients

-- Distinguished Achievement Award: Debra Wise ’75
+- Distinguished Achievement Award: To be announced fall 2022

-- Distinguished Service Award: William Slayton ’85
+- Distinguished Service Award: To be announced fall 2022

-- Alumni Appreciation Award: Cynthia Brown ’74
+- Alumni Appreciation Award: To be announced fall 2022

 The Alumni Medal is the highest honor that the Alumni Association awards.
 The Alumni Medalist exemplifies outstanding, sustained or unique service to Oberlin College.

 Bonnie and Joel Millikan met during their junior year at Oberlin while serving as freshman dorm counselors.
 Bonnie majored in English literature while Joel studied economics, played lacrosse, and co-captained the football team.
 During graduation, under the lanterns on Tappan Square, they became engaged; a year later they married in Philadelphia surrounded by Oberlin friends.

 Both went on to graduate school, Bonnie earning an MEd from Cornell University in 1964, and Joel an MBA from the University of Chicago in 1965.
 Bonnie taught junior high school and was a private tutor, while Joel, a CFA, worked as an institutional portfolio manager and chief investment officer.
 In 1992, the couple began working together to create and build Cardinal Capital Management, an investment firm in Raleigh, North Carolina, focused on individuals, families, and trusts.
 They retired in 2012 to devote more time to volunteer work and their family.